bearmentor-community/template/SPECIFICATIONS.md

 - Nginx
 - PM2

+> 🚧 TypeScript and Deno might be later

 ## Web Pages

 Pages are configured using React Router and integrated into Redux with Connected React Router.